eroach3rd/savemymilk/docs/product-requirements-doc.md

   ON profiles FOR ALL
   USING (auth.uid() = user_id);

-CREATE POLICY "Users manage own resumes"
+CREATE POLICY "Users manage own milk"
-  ON resumes FOR ALL
+  ON milk FOR ALL
   USING (auth.uid() = user_id);
 ```